Finding the Law of the Micro-States and Small Jurisdictions of Europe

 • Criminal procedure law, Chapter 155

-The Greek point of view (see below for the Turkish) on international- and constitutional-law questions is stated in Kypros Chrysostomidis, The Republic of Cyprus: a Study in International Law (Kluwer Law International, 2000).
+The Greek point of view (see below for the Turkish) on international- and constitutional-law questions is stated in Kypros Chrysostomidis, The Republic of Cyprus: A Study in International Law (Kluwer Law International, 2000).
 On a proposed confederal solution, see Nanette Neuwahl, Cyprus, Which Way? – In Pursuit of a Confederal Solution in Europe, Harvard Jean Monnet Working Paper 4/00 (2000).
-For an examination of the respective roles of Greece and Turkey in prolonging the dispute through the EU accession process, see Neophytos G. Loizides, “Greek-Turkish Dilemmas and the Cyprus EU Accession Process“.
+For an examination of the respective roles of Greece and Turkey in prolonging the dispute through the EU accession process, see Neophytos G. Loizides, “Greek-Turkish Dilemmas and the Cyprus EU Accession Process” and several other articles by Prof. Neophytos G. Loizides.

 Case Reports: Reynolds and Flores list the historical Cyprus Law Reports, published in English and local language until independence.
 The Necatigil book (below) describes the forcible removal of non-Greek jurists from the court system, which thereafter largely ceased to operate in English and Turkish.
 IALS London holds: